 With the third season of Designated Survivor.

 Designated Survivor seemed done for good back in May 2018 when ABC announced its cancellation after two seasons.
-Rumours of a rescue came to nothing for months, and fans had every reason to give up hope up until the official renewal order came down from Netflix in September 2018.
+Rumours of a rescue amounted to nothing for months, and fans had every reason to give up hope up until the official renewal order came down from Netflix in September 2018.
 The new season comes with a new platform, a new set of challenges for Tom Kirkman and a way new, “edgier” style, now that it’s a Netflix show.

 When I reviewed this show back when the second season ended, I said that the show is “a faster-paced House of Cards with more action and explosions”.
 This time, it turns around to be more of a West Wing mixed with a little of 24.
 And that, to me, seems like a good progression to the show, not letting it stale due to the same format.